tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

 - Each Syllable (syllable) is analyzed into a yinyuan sequence

-**首音 and SubsequentSound**
+**InitialSound and SubsequentSound**

 - A syllable consists of a initial sound and a subsequent sound (final with tone  or divisional rhyme)
-  - **首音**
+  - **InitialSound**
-    - Composed of a shoudiao and a shouzhi
+    - Composed of an initial tone and its quality
-      - The shoudiao is the tonal segment connected to the shouzhi
+      - The initial tone is the tonal segment connected to the initial quality
       - The initial sound is represented by unpitched sound
   - **SubsequentSound**
     - Composed of a subsequent sound tone and a final